 - sinus bradycardia: the heart beats very slowly, less than 60 beats per minute

-- sinus arrest (the sinus node temporarily stops working or pauses, causing a change in the heart’s beating)
+- sinus arrest or sinus pause: the sinus node temporarily stops working or pauses, causing a change in the heart’s beating

-- bradycardia-tachycardia syndrome (the heart alternates between a very slow and very fast beat)
+- tachycardia-bradycardia (or tachy-brady) syndrome: the heart alternates between a very slow and very fast beat

-The risk of developing sick sinus syndrome increases with age.
+The risk of developing SSS increases with age.
 Having SSS at birth is called congenital sick sinus syndrome.
 Congenital heart conditions are the main cause of SSS in young children and adults.

 Risk factors for SSS include: